 - Professional background or pedigree.
 We take the view that disruptive products can come from college dorm rooms or seasoned C-suite boardrooms, from people making a career change or from industry insiders.

 - Credible go-to-market strategy, product viability, and market size.
-Drawing any conclusions about these requires careful research.
+Drawing any conclusions about these variables requires comprehensive research which is beyond the scope of our cursory research.

 - Community traction.
 Any project looking to launch a crowdsale aimed at both financial backers and early adopters should build an online community.
 It’s hard work, but it pays off when projects sail through their sale and the initial stages of their roadmap.
 However, online traction can also be bought at shockingly low prices.

 - Clarity and coherence of project explanation.
-While an entrepreneur should be able to explain their project clearly and pithily, we place a greater emphasis on substance over presentation.
+While an entrepreneur should be able to explain a project clearly and convincingly, we place a greater emphasis on substance over presentation.
 Note that we will not take into account language proficiency.
-A rudimentary command of English will neither get you a by for not meeting other standards nor disqualify you.
-It’s fairly easy to tell the difference between a well thought out whitepaper written by a non-native english speaker and a project with grammatical errors AND no underlying substance.
+A rudimentary command of English will neither get you a bye for not meeting other standards nor disqualify you.
+It’s fairly easy to tell the difference between a well thought out whitepaper written by a non-native English speaker and a project with grammatical errors AND no underlying substance.

 If there are any other factors you think we should include when considering a sale for listing (not research), let us know in the comments!